 - Landing page – from search, ad, or promo post – another side door

-You have 7 seconds to catch a visitor’s attention and keep it.
+Incidentally, you have 7 seconds to catch a visitor’s attention and keep it.
 A goldfish has an attention span of 8 seconds.
 If your website — and social media profiles — don’t tell a visitor what you do in 7 seconds, you’ve lost them.

 Put yourself in your visitor’s shoes